Registration Help and FAQs

 How old do I have to be to take a CE course?

-Students must be 18 or older to enroll in RISD CE Adult and Summer Programs courses.
-RISD CE Teen programs are for ages 13–17.
-The Advanced Program for High School Students is offered to high school students completing grades 9–12.
+Students must be 18 or older to enroll in RISD CE Adult courses.
+Teen courses are for ages 13–17; Youth courses are for ages 10–12.
+The Advanced Program Online is offered to high school students completing grades 9–12.

 What happens once I register for my course?
 How is my registration confirmed?

-You will receive a receipt email, as well as an enrollment confirmation email, which will include all details related to your course, including dates, location, and required materials and software (if applicable).
+You will receive a receipt email, as well as an enrollment confirmation email, which will include details related to your course, including dates, instructor and location.
 You can view information about your enrolled courses in the "My Enrollment History" tab of the Student Portal.
+Expect an additional email prior to the start of your course with details on how to access Canvas, our learning management system.

 What happens if my course is canceled?